Sai-Charith-P/Medication-Reminder-using-JAVA-GUI/README.md

 Failed Login Page to check the Authentication:</br>
 ![Screenshot 2023-11-06 140930](https://github.com/Sai-Charith-P/Medication-Reminder-using-JAVA-GUI/assets/128963562/e4d5bbd2-48ec-4809-8408-4aad65a84d7d)</br>

-This is definitely not the best solution the the problem but an approach to solve it
+This is definitely not the best solution to the problem but an approach to solve it